daniellionel01/parrot/README.md

 $ gleam add parrot
 ```

-### If you target JavaScript

-So here is the catch: you can only execute parrot in an erlang gleam application.
-However the generated code will also run in a javascript environment.
-So if you need parrot for a javascript project, you can create a separate package and
-copy over the generated module and that will work.

 ### Define your Queries
 - Parrot will look for all *.sql files in any sql directory under your project's src directory.
 - Each *.sql file can contain as many SQL queries as you want.